PSJoshi/raspberry-pi-hardening/process-accounting.md

 ### Some useful commands
 * user accounting summary (sa command)

- This command summarizes accounting information from previously executed commands, software I/O operation times, and CPU times, as recorded in the accounting record file ```/var/account/pacct```
+ This command summarizes accounting information from previously executed commands, software I/O operation times, and CPU times, as recorded in the accounting record file ```/var/account/pacct```.
+ Some commonly used commands are given below:
   * highest percentage of users
     ``` $ sa -c ```
   * total number of user processes and their CPU time